Local sports roundup: Holmen, Taebel win MVC golf meet

 G-E-T 3, West Salem 2

-The RedHawks (3-3, 2-1) won a road Coulee Conference matchup against West Salem (1-4, 0-1) thanks to a pair of strong pitching performances.
+WEST SALEM -- The RedHawks (3-3, 2-1) won thanks to a pair of strong pitching performances.

-Starter Thomas Haney threw 5 and ⅓ innings, allowing two runs with one strikeout, and reliever Jack Beedle sealed the win with 1 and ⅔ scoreless innings with one strikeout.
+Starter Thomas Haney threw 5⅓ innings, allowing two runs with one strikeout, and reliever Jack Beedle sealed the win with 1⅔ scoreless innings with one strikeout.

 Viroqua 1, Arcadia 0